ocinpp/dog-identification-app/README.md

 # Dog Identification App

-Using CNN and transfer learning to build a dog classification app as a project for Udacity
+Using CNN and transfer learning to build a dog classification app as a project for the Udacity course

 ## Libraries